bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 .. bokeh-plot:: docs/user_guide/examples/tools_position_toolbar_clash.py
     :source-position: above

-Note that the toolbar position clashes with the default axes, In this case, setting the ``toolbar_sticky`` option to ``False`` will move the toolbar outside of the area where the axis is drawn.
+Note that the toolbar position clashes with the default axes.
+In this case, setting the ``toolbar_sticky`` option to ``False`` will move the toolbar outside of the area where the axis is drawn.